 3. Little River at Elkmont

-One of the more picturesque Gatlinburg fishing settings imaginable is the Little River at Elkmont. this large stream can be fished from the roadside, but with a two-mile hike upstream via the Little River Trail, both rainbow and brown trout await in abundance at the juncture of Little River and Fish Camp Prong.
+One of the more picturesque Gatlinburg fishing settings imaginable is the Little River at Elkmont.
+This large stream can be reached from the roadside, but with a two-mile hike upstream via the Little River Trail, both rainbow and brown trout await in abundance at the juncture of Little River and Fish Camp Prong.

 4. Cosby Creek Watershed